AT&T Internet for Seniors

 AT&T provides several perks for their customers, including antivirus software, an AT&T Internet Security Suite powered by McAfee, and Wi-Fi hotspot access in more than 30,000 locations nationwide, so you remain connected when you travel.

-Another great way to get the most out of your AT&T plan is by bundling TV.
+Another great way to get the most out of your AT&T plan is with a TV bundle.
 You can also check out our guide to the internet for seniors, which covers getting the best deals, the top providers, tips for staying safe online, and more.

 Did You Know?
 Scammers can target and steal your information online even with a reliable internet provider like AT&T. Check out our guide to common security slip-ups to avoid on social media to help you stay safe.